ohosgg/rnoh/README.md

 ## Prerequisites
 ### DevEco Studio setup
 Currently we use DevEco Studio 3.1.
-Beta 1 for development.
+Release for development.
 Follow steps below to install the IDE and required SDKs.
 #### IDE Installation
 1. Open [a website with DevEco Studio releases](https://developer.harmonyos.com/cn/develop/deveco-studio/archive/)
-1. Find the DevEco Studio 3.1 Beta1 download link for your operating system and download the IDE *(we recommend using a computer with Windows OS because the Local Emulator is not supported in the MacOS version of the IDE)*
+1. Find the DevEco Studio 3.1 Release download link for your operating system and download the IDE *(we recommend using a computer with Windows OS because the Local Emulator is not supported in the MacOS version of the IDE)*
 1. Unzip the downloaded compressed folder and double click the `deveco-Studio-3.1.0.200.exe` executable to open the installer
 1. Go through the setup and wait for the installation to complete